Alison Goldfrapp: Solo projects

 In January 2023, Goldfrapp confirmed she would be releasing her first music as a solo act under her name.
 On 19 January, her collaboration track with Claptone, "Digging Deeper", was released.
 In February 2023, Goldfrapp released "Fever" with Paul Woolford.

 On 16 March 2023, Goldfrapp announced her debut solo album, The Love Invention, which was released on 12 May 2023.
 Goldfrapp described the album as "my tribute to the dance floor".
 The lead single, "So Hard So Hot", was released alongside the announcement on 16 March.
 The album reached no.6 in the UK Album charts (matching previous Goldfrapp albums Head First and Silver Eye).
 It was followed in 2024 by the companion remix album The Love Reinvention.

 On 24 July 2024, Goldfrapp announced that she had launched her own record label, A.G Records; its first release was the standalone single "I Wanna Be Loved (Just a Little Better)".

 On 30 April 2025, Goldfrapp released a single titled "Find Xanadu".
 Alongside it, she announced the release of her second studio album, titled Flux, which the single is part of.
 The album was put up for pre-order, while its cover, release date and track list were made public.

 On 16 May 2025, Alison started a ten-night UK & Republic of Ireland tour with Scissor Sisters.
-On 21 May 2025, Goldfrapp released second single "Reverberotic" from her forthcoming album "Flux".
+On 21 May 2025, Goldfrapp released second single "Reverberotic" from her forthcoming album Flux.
 The song premiered on BBC Radio 6 by Lauren Laverne.
 Prelude Press described "Reverberotic” as "a pulsating and hallucinogenic fever dream which distills the euphoric synth pop at the heart of Flux, blending visceral emotion with hyper-futuristic production…"

-The third single titled "Sound & Light" from the forthcoming album "Flux" was released on 13 June 2025.
+The third single titled "Sound & Light" from the forthcoming album Flux was released on 13 June 2025.
 According to Goldfrapp, “Sound & Light” comes based on a lifelong dream of hers.
-“I’d been chasing the Northern Lights for years,” she says.
-“I’d gone to Finland, Iceland and Norway but never managed to catch them.”
-She states the song was inspired by the sights, and her own “fantasy” of the stunning natural phenomenon, which she had longed to see her whole life.
+"I'd been chasing the Northern Lights for years", she says.
+"I'd gone to Finland, Iceland and Norway but never managed to catch them".
+She states the song was inspired by the sights, and her own "fantasy" of the stunning natural phenomenon, which she had longed to see her whole life.
 By some stroke of luck, Goldfrapp states that the very evening she began work on the track, she had been able to witness the lights, as if the song itself brought them out.

+Goldfrapp recorded a cover of David Bowie's "Heroes" for the soundtrack of the 2025 television series The War Between the Land and the Sea.